 A total of four lifts (Flexenbahn, Trittkopfbahn I + II and Albonabahn II) connect the once separate ski areas of St. Anton/St. Christoph/Stuben and Lech-Zürs/Warth-Schröcken.

 Piste length: 270 km

-Since winter 2015/2016, the Skicircus Saalbach Hinterglemm has been connected with Fieberbunn.
-Through the marriage of Glemmtal and Pillerseetal, the ski area has grown up to 270 kilometres of piste and therefore offers the largest lift system in Salzburger Land.
-Several attractive ski circuits make their way through the area, such as the 40 kilometres long Skicircus circuit, of which runs along all of the important (viewing) stations.
-The access points to the Skicircus can be found in Saalbach and Hinterglemm, in Leogang and in Fieberbrunn as well.
-Furthermore, all of the valley runs lead back to the main resorts.
+The Skicircus Saalbach-Hinterglemm has been connected to Fieberbrunn for a few years now.
+Thanks to the marriage of Glemmtal and Pillerseetal, the ski area has grown to 270 kilometres, making it the largest ski area in Salzburger Land.
+Several attractive ski circuits run through the area, such as the 40 km long Skicircus circuit, which passes all the important (viewing) stations.

 4. Silvretta Arena Ischgl-Samnaun

 Altitude: up to 2,872 m

 Ischgl not only offers après-ski, but also a large ski area of the finest quality in the Silvretta Arena.
 The village lies at 1,400 m above sea level, with the highest lift reaching up to almost 2,900 m.
 Access to this ski area is via Ischgl and Samnaun.